-Figuring out where to stay on a trip to London can be a major endeavour, especially if you don’t know the city so well and are a quite spontaneous type of traveler (read that as ‘not using a guidebook’).
-You want to be close by the city’s places of interest – for some that means museums and tourist attractions, for others hip neighbourhoods and street markets are more important; you want your accommodation to be conveniently located within the public transport system and easy to reach from airports or train stations; you want restaurants, bars and pubs close by so that you don’t have to waste all your spending money on taxis or ubers; you want to feel integrated in the local lifestyle as much as possible; and on top of all that you don’t want to spend an arm and a leg on a place you essentially only go to to sleep.
+Figuring out where to stay on a trip to London can be a major endeavour, especially if you don’t know the city so well and are a quite spontaneous type of traveller (read that as ‘not using a guidebook’).
+You want to be close by the city’s places of interest – for some that means museums and tourist attractions, for others hip neighbourhoods and street markets are more important; you want your accommodation to be conveniently located within the public transport system and easy to reach from airports or train stations; you want restaurants, bars and pubs close by so that you don’t have to waste all your spending money on taxis or ubers; you want to feel integrated in the local lifestyle as much as possible; and on top of all that you don’t want to spend an arm and a leg on a place you essentially only go to sleep.
 It sounds almost impossible to score accommodation like this in the big city – but luckily there are two boutique hostels in London that offer just that.
 Let me tell you more about the Safestay Hostels.

 If you have followed this blog for some time now, you might have noticed that name before.
 I was actually invited to visit all four Safestay Hostels in the UK and write about my experience for Travelettes, and have told you about the gorgeous Safestay York in my 24h in York Guide.
 Just to remind you though, Safestay operates four hostels – two in London, one in York and one in Edinburgh, and specialises in delivering all the things we love about hostels (lots of social areas, spacious dorms and low prices) but throw in a bit of luxury and exclusivity as well.